Wed, 08 Nov 2017

 Walking through Fence Wood, between Hermitage and Cold Ash, you could be forgiven for not realising that you are actually in the middle of an ancient hill fort, dating back to the Iron Age.

-Although nothing remains of any kind of building, it is clear to archaeologists that a fort once stood there and there is a defined area which shows the shape of the defence building.
+Although nothing remains of any kind of building, it is clear to archaeologists that a fort once stood there and there is a defined area which shows the shape of the defense building.
 It is now almost entirely covered in trees, many of which were replanted in the 1950s.

 The name Grimsbury, is a nod to the chief of the Saxon gods, Woden, also known as Grim.
 So impressed were the Saxons by the structure, that they believed Grim must have had a hand in its construction.

 Access to the land, which is on the Eling Estate, is via permissive paths, clearly marked.
-A leaflet, produced by the West Berkshire Countryside Society, lists the walks in the area.

 Walbury Camp, near Combe